-“We do a full evaluation to determine if a child needs help and what kind of help,” says Marissa Barrera, Early Steps program coordinator.
+“We do a full evaluation to determine if a child needs help and what kind of help,” says Marissa Barrera, Early Steps program coordinator for Easterseals Florida.
 “We have a team of professionals who provide services such as speech therapy, etc.”

 Specialists in each program meet with families as much as once a week at home or another convenient location.
 Therapy might resemble play, Barrera says, but it’s geared to help children catch up to others their age.
 The Early Steps program helps as many as 4,000 children a year in Palm Beach, Martin, Okeechobee, St. Lucie and Indian River counties, she says.